0xDEADFED5/set_field/README.md

 }
 ```

-* set_field returns true on success.
+* set_field returns true on success
-* set_field returns false if field doesn't exist.
+* set_field returns false if field doesn't exist
-* set_field returns false if you attempt to set a field to the wrong type.
+* set_field returns false if you attempt to set a field to the wrong type

 # Expanded Foo struct from above